jamestalmage/stream-to-observable/readme.md

 require('rxjs/add/operator/map');
 ```

 None of the above implementations are included as dependencies of this package, so you still need to install them yourself using `npm install`.
-If using the minimal `rxjs` import, be sure to see [the documentation](http://reactivex.io/rxjs/manual/installation.html) regarding patching it with additional convenience methods.
+If you're using the minimal `rxjs` import, be sure to see [the documentation](http://reactivex.io/rxjs/manual/installation.html) regarding patching it with additional convenience methods.

 ## API